void-linux/void-docs/src/installation/guides/fde.md

 ## Partitioning

-Boot a live image and login.
+Boot a current Void Linux live image and login.

 Create a single physical partition on the disk using [cfdisk](https://man.voidlinux.org/cfdisk), marking it as bootable.
 For an MBR